 All citizens eligible to vote and living in Luxembourg can stand for election.
 However, certain public employees cannot run, including judges, civil servants, and active members of the military.
 Foreign residents, who can stand in local elections, need to have been living in Luxembourg for 5 years.

-Around 35% of Luxembourg’s MPs are female.
-This is slightly above the EU average of 32%, according to the latest World Bank figures.
+Around 33% of Luxembourg’s MPs are female.
+This is exactly the same as the EU average, according to the 2023 World Bank figures.

 Following the dissolution of the German Confederation, Luxembourg gained full independence in 1867 and enacted its constitution a year later.
 It is one of Europe’s smallest independent states, with a population of around 633,000.
 Furthermore, besides German occupation during the two world wars, Luxembourg has remained a sovereign state since independence.